google/google-ctf/infrastructure/kubernetes/walkthrough/local-testing.md

 ### Install a local Kubernetes cluster

-There are several options for installing a local Kubernetes cluster:
+There are several options for installing a local Kubernetes cluster.
+You probably should give a try to Minikube first:

 1. **Minikube** - Most popular option.
 [Follow instructions here](https://kubernetes.io/docs/tasks/tools/install-minikube/).
-1. **KIND** - Similar to Minikube.
+1. **KIND** - Lightweight alternative to Minikube.
 [Follow instructions here](https://kind.sigs.k8s.io/docs/user/quick-start/).
 1. **Docker for Desktop** - Windows users can try the built-in Kubernetes cluster.
 See [WSL1 instructions here](#wsl1).

 ### Running the challenge in Kubernetes